 - Back problems or irregularities at birth

-There are many factors that can increase the risk of suffering from lumbar stenosis:
+There are many factors that can increase the risk of suffering:

 - Age – People who are 50 years of age or over are more likely to develop some form of spinal stenosis.